Berulacks/yams/README.md

 #### Features
 YAMS is just a normal Last.FM scrobbler.
 But, if you *really* need to know, it can do the following:

-* Authentication with Last.FM API v2.0 - without need to input/store your username/password locally.
+* Authentication with Last.FM [Scrobbling API v2.0](https://www.last.fm/api/scrobbling) - without need to input/store your username/password locally.
+* Last.FM's "Now Playing" [API](https://www.last.fm/api/show/track.updateNowPlaying)
 * Saving failed scrobbles to a disk and uploading at a later date.
-* Timing configuration (e.g. scrobble percentage, real world timing values for scrobbling).
+* Timing configuration (e.g. scrobble percentage, real world timing values for scrobbling, etc.).
 * Preventing accidental duplicate scrobbles on rewind/playback restart/etc.
 * Automatic daemonization and config file generation.

 #### Requirements
 `PyYAML` and `python-mpd2` are required.
+YAMS is written for `python3` *only*.

 #### Installation
-Clone this repo and run `pip3 install -e <path_to_repo>` (omit the `-e` flag if you don't want changes in the repo to be reflected in your local installation)
+Clone this repo and run `pip3 install -e <path_to_repo>` (omit the `-e` flag if you don't want changes in the repo to be reflected in your local installation).

 #### Running

 The script includes a `yams` script that should be installed with pip.
-If not found, `python3 -m yams` will do the trick.

 `yams` runs as a daemon by default (`yams -N` will run it in the foreground).